Best Sprinkler Parks and Splash Pads in Chicago

 When warm weather comes, smart Chicago parents make sure they've always got a sprinkler "go bag" packed and ready in the trunk, stroller, or tote: towel, sunscreen, water shoes, swim diaper (if you've got a really little mermaid), and spare clothes.
 Because with so many awesome splash pads in Chicago, it pays to be prepared.

 We've rounded up our favorite spots with interactive sprinklers, sprayers, cannons, and gushers so everybody can get good and soaked.
 If you need more places to get wet in Chicago, be sure to check out our list of the very best beaches for families and our favorite indoor pools, too.

 Most suburban facilities are open from Memorial Day to Labor Day; if a water playground has a different opening date, we've noted it below.
-We have also noted if a park requires reservations this summer.
-Many facilities are requesting that visitors still wear masks when not playing in the water, so remember to bring yours along.

 Adams Park Water Playground — Lincoln Park